PILLAR 1: FIND AND ENGAGE THE HYDROCEPHALUS COMMUNITY

 PILLAR 3: IMPROVE THE LIVES OF THOSE IMPACTED BY HYDROCEPHALUS AT EVERY AGE AND EVERY STAGE OF LIFE

 The provision of services to those impacted by hydrocephalus is a critical part of HA’s mission, and does much to connect the patient community to the association (Pillar 1).
-These services include acting as a source of information and social and emotional support and working with the medical community and other stakeholders to improve care.
-Adulthood stands out as a phase of life that has been underserved.
-But there are also more general opportunities to improve the services offered by HA, to ensure all patients get what they need.
-These opportunities relate importantly to the increasing role of online information and connection in everyone’s lives.
-They will also require understanding better our community’s needs, including any gaps in what HA provides and any areas where the services provided do not match needs.
+These services include acting as a source of information as well as providing social and emotional support, and working with the medical community and other stakeholders to improve care.
+We would like to better understand our community’s needs and to ensure we are providing services to support the hydrocephalus community at all ages and stages of life.

 - Improving the Care of Adults with Hydrocephalus.
 Reflecting the early focus of hydrocephalus care on pediatric populations, adult hydrocephalus patients—including transitioning teens, individuals with NPH, and others—face special challenges in accessing and managing care.
 To close the gaps, the association needs to support providers in adopting best practices and helpful models of care, and make it easier for adult patients to access the information they need to be effective partners in their own care.